iWriteGigs

 C The economy of the region is relatively weaker than those of nearby regions

-D The economy of the region is dependent on migrant labor from nearby regions
+D The economy of the region is mostly dependent on natural resources and primary economic activity

 Question #14